 She looks very scary, with her twisted nose, her envious green skin, and her clothes as dark as the blackest night.

-But remember not to be fooled by appearances.
+Remember, don’t be fooled by appearances.
 You’ll realize that most of the time, you can overcome all of these problems in the simplest of ways.

 A heart, a brain, and courage: the ingredients of a successful business owner